 Hi!
-I am a researcher interested in problems related to data and tech ethics, algorithmic fairness, tech alignment, and community-focused AI development.
-Broadly, my work studies the interactions between society and automation and addresses various questions around the potentially harmful impacts of AI applications.
+I recently started as an Assistant Professor in the Computer Science and Engineering department at the Indian Institute of Technology, Delhi.
+My research focuses on addressing problems related to data and tech ethics, algorithmic fairness, tech alignment, and community-focused AI development.
+Broadly, I am interested in the interactions between society and automation and in addressing various questions around the potentially harmful impacts of AI applications.

 Publications, Preprints, and Workshop Papers